There are so many energy bars on the market these days. Which ones are best? What should you look for on the label? Read on to find out!

 There is no doubt that granola and energy bars can be expensive.
-Look for deals and coupons, buy wholesale, and balance out with homemade bars and/or real food snack.
+Look for deals and coupons, buy wholesale, and balance out with homemade bars and/or real food snacks.

 According to the American Heart Association:

-- WOMEN should aim to consume 25 grams or less of added sugar per day, that translates into 6 teaspoons or less (1 teaspoon sugar = 4 grams sugar).
+- WOMEN should aim to consume 25 grams or less of added sugar per day.
+This translates into 6 teaspoons or less (1 teaspoon sugar = 4 grams sugar).

 - MEN should aim to consume less than 38 grams of added sugar per day, or 9 teaspoons or less.